 With the recent “Japa syndrome” better put in HR nomenclature “The great resignation” the world of work might never be the same again, and the struggle to retain top talent might continue to persist even with the new job pecks that most companies are including.
 Tech companies are more likely to be disrupted than most other industries and once disrupted, they have more difficulty recovering than most of their counterparts in other sectors, according to Bain research published last year.

-In this article, we will be looking at some reasons behind the talent war and better ways of retaining talent in Tech industries.
+In this article, we will be looking at some reasons behind the talent war and better ways of retaining talent in the Tech industry.

 Reasons behind the talent war